 - Emphasize the beginning of the bullet point, as in this list, when the first few words capture the main idea.
 That way, readers can skim easily.
 Use bold type, italics, or underlining for emphasis.

 - Make bullet points consistent in structure.
 For example, make all of them sentences or fragments or questions.
 However, if you have two sets of bullet points in a document, you don’t need to make them consistent with each other–just within themselves.
+This usually easy to do by properly introducing your bullet points.

 - Punctuate bullets consistently.
 That is, if one bullet ends with a period (full stop), end all with a period, following these rules: